 Connections

 Abhyanga is the central morning practice in dinacharya, the Ayurvedic daily routine.
 Oil choice depends on your dosha, and the practice remains among the most reliable ways to calm vata in daily life.
+It belongs to the same morning sequence as tongue scraping and oil pulling — together they form the classical Ayurvedic morning that clears the channels before food, breath, or work.
 It pairs well with pranayama after the shower and is foundational across ayurveda as a whole.

 Further Reading